 Now we have come to the last chapter in the history of our region, it covers the period from the Great War to the “Bonn years” of the Federal Republic of Germany.

 Rhineland, 1918/1919, the allied occupation of the Rhineland brings foreign soldiers to our region.
 Rhineland separatists.
 The armistice put a temporary end to the fighting in the Great War, the allied occupation of the Rhineland began.
 Martial law remained in force, and the British fleet maintained its naval blockade.

 This chapter if about the first German republic, named after the city of Weimar where the national assembly met in 1919, to decide about a constitution and to form a new government.
 However, the young Weimar Republican had to struggle from its start.

 The reforestation at Ofenkaulberg conceals very painful memories.
 Forced labour in the Ofenkaulen mines and air raids during World War II.
-The war raged between 1939 and 1945 and affected the civilians more than any war before. .
+The war raged between 1939 and 1945 and affected the civilians more than any war before.

 The last chapter deals with the democratic new beginning after the Second World War, the “Bonn years” of the Federal Republic and the state guests on Mount Petersberg.